Avraham Fried: Family background

-Fried's grandfather, Rabbi Meir Yisroel Isser Friedman, was the Rav of Krenitz, a renowned halakhist and Sanzer Hasid.
-After World War II he resided in Borough Park, Brooklyn.
-His father, Yaakov Moshe Friedman, OBM, was a Hasid of the Rebbe of Bluzhov, and worked as an administrator at the United Lubavitcher Yeshiva in Crown Heights for 40 years.
+Fried's grandfather, Rabbi Meir Yisroel Isser Friedman, was the head of the Bobov Eitz Chaim Yeshiva in Krenitz, a renowned halakhist, and a Hasid of the Rebbe of Bluzhov.
+After World War II he resided in Crown Heights for many years, before moving to Borough Park, Brooklyn.
+His father, Yaakov Moshe Friedman, was originally a Hasid of Bobov, and worked as an administrator at the United Lubavitcher Yeshiva in Crown Heights for 40 years.

 Fried is the youngest of eight children of the Friedman family.
 He has five brothers and two sisters.
 Fried and his siblings were all educated in Lubavitcher institutions, becoming Lubavitcher Hasidim.
 His brothers are all involved in Chabad outreach; his brother, Rabbi Manis Friedman, is an author, lecturer and shaliach (emissary) in St. Paul, Minnesota.
 Benzion and Eliyahu are shlichim in Overland Park, Kansas, and Safed, Israel, respectively.
 Yossi works at the Kehot Publication Society and Shlomo at Lubavitch Youth Organization.
 Two sisters, Feige Green in Florida and Ita Marcus in California, are also engaged in outreach.

 His nephews include Jewish singers Benny Friedman (son of Manis), Eli Marcus & Shmuel and Bentzi Marcus (sons of Ita) of 8th Day, and Simche Friedman (son of Eliyahu).

 Fried and his wife have six children and they live in Crown Heights, Brooklyn.
 He is a Kohen.

 Charity appearances

 Fried has appeared several times in the annual A Time for Music HASC concert to benefit HASC (Hebrew Academy for Special Children), an organization that provides Jewish children with disabilities the chance to live a normal lifestyle.
-He most recently appeared in the 31st HASC concert, which took place at the David Geffen Hall in the Lincoln Center for the Performing Arts in Manhattan on January 7, 2018.
+He most recently appeared in the 37th HASC concert, which took place at NJPAC in New Jersey on January 7, 2024.
 Avraham was the headline performer along with Mordechai Ben David and others at the Ohel [Organization] concerts in Madison Square Garden during the late 1990's.